nayak-rakesh/go-tutorial/2-control_statements/1_control_statements.md

     i++ // (i += 1)
 }
 ```
-While increamenting the value of `i`, we don't have to increament in order of 1.We can increament in order of 2 like `i += 2`.We can also decrease the value of `i` like `i--` or `i -= 2`.There is no `while` statement in go.
+While incrementing the value of `i`, we don't have to increment in order of 1.We can increment in order of 2 like `i += 2`.We can also decrease the value of `i` like `i--` or `i -= 2`.There is no `while` statement in go.
 #### Switch Statement
-`switch` statement can be used in place of `if-else` statement.`switch` takes an expression and matchecs with the cases.The type of the expressing should match with the type of the cases.All the cases should be unique i.e should not contain duplicate value.Sometimes `switch` used without an expression and beheaves like `if-else` block.
+`switch` statement can be used in place of `if-else` statement.`switch` takes an expression and matches with the cases.The type of the expressing should match with the type of the cases.All the cases should be unique i.e should not contain duplicate value.Sometimes `switch` used without an expression and behaves like `if-else` block.
 ```go
 i := 10
 switch i {